-It was necessary at least 1 time for each side to go under the string because of the way the strings were pulling and some were crisscrossed when they were chosen.
+It was necessary at least one time for each side to go under the string because of the way the strings were pulling and some were crisscrossed when they were chosen.

-After traversing ½ - ¾ way down the utility pole – and keeping our balance, we began to strategize how the ball could be lowered into the bucket.
+After traversing 1/2 - 3/4 of the way down the utility pole and keeping our balance, we began to strategize how the ball could be lowered into the bucket.

-All of these teachable moments could easily be transferred to a Christian's
+All of these teachable moments could be applied to a Christian living, such as:

-*With JESUS as our focus we will not want to let HIM down – lead a balanced Christian life – helping others as I want them to help me, etc.
+*With JESUS as our focus point in life, we will not want to let HIM down--we'll lead a balanced Christian life, helping others as I want them to help me, etc.

 Sent in by Emmalea Butler